aptech/docs/docs/CR-xlsGetSheetCount.rst

 Example 1
 +++++++++

-If you had an Excel file named '*yarn.xlsx*' in the GAUSS home directory, then you could determine the number of sheets in the file with the following code:
+If you had an Excel file named ':file:`yarn.xlsx`' in the GAUSS home directory, then you could determine the number of sheets in the file with the following code:

 ::